 Be sure to label all boxes not just with what is in them but with the number that corresponds to the same number on your packing inventory list.
 The inventory list is how customs, quarantine, and the movers delivering your shipment will be able to see that you have x number of boxes, and what is in each specific box.
 Your packing inventory list will be the primary checklist for your shipment.
 If customs sees that you have x number of boxes listed on your inventory list, but they count x+1 boxes then you have a problem and your inspections, both customs and quarantine, will take longer and cost more.

-Knowing what type of insurance your shipment qualifies for before getting your moving quote is important so that the movers are not able to upsell you “All Risk” insurance for a partial pack shipment.
+Knowing what type of insurance your shipment to Australia qualifies for before getting your moving quote is important so that the movers are not able to upsell you “All Risk” insurance for a partial pack shipment.